 For three years from the time of passage, implementation of this statute was uneven and underutilized.
 Since 2010, the Department has increased efforts to ensure that federal law enforcement officers and U.S. Attorneys and state authorities use this provision to increase accountability of perpetrators of domestic violence on tribal lands.
-Included in the USDOJ efforts is the development of a video training curriculum that will soon be available for tribal justice and USDOJ personnel.
+Included in the USDOJ efforts is the development of a video training curriculum that was released and made available at the 2012 Tulsa consultation.